 Sometimes changing the box's orientation will result in some elements being forced outside the printable area.
-When this happens, the Editor will warn the user with the following message:
+When this happens, the Editor will warn the user.

 If it is acceptable to move the affected elements, click Yes and they will automatically be repositioned.
 Otherwise, click No and the box will be returned to its original orientation.